DevinSmoot/HPC-Guides/raspi_guide.md

 ##### MPI ISSUES:

 If mpiexec command fails to execute, stalls, or displays an error message about an unreadable path file:
-* Mpich3 could be in the wrong directory
+* Mpich3 could be i
+*  the wrong directory
 * Make sure the export path correlates to the actual install path for MPICH3
 * Reinstalling MPICH3 and setting up the proper environment variables can fix many problems, re-evaluate the MPICH3 install instructions and verify all settings before attempting a reinstall.